Arirub/PokerGame/README.md

 * Import these proyects in your IDE.
 * Select pokerInput project and run PokerInput.java as Java Application.
 * A poker deck contains 52 cards - each card has a suit which is one of clubs, diamonds, hearts, or spades (denoted C, D, H, and S in the input data).
 Each card also has a value which is one of 2, 3, 4, 5, 6, 7, 8, 9, 10, jack, queen, king, ace (denoted 2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K, A).
-* It will ask you to introduce the five cards of your first hand (e.g.:HA,S3,D4,D3,C4)
+* It will ask you to introduce the five cards of your first hand, separated by commas and without additional space (e.g.:HA,S3,D4,D3,C4).
-* Then, introduce the five cards of your second hand (e.g.:HA,S3,D4,D3,C4)
+* Then, introduce the five cards of your second hand, separated by commas and without additional space (e.g.:H4,H3,S4,D8,C3).